yishunlu-222/anacor.github.io/docs/index.md

 	help = "pre-measured absorption coefficient for loop, if this is given," " loop will be fixed in this process " ,

+	"--abs_base_cls" ,
+	type = str ,
+	default='li'
+	help = "the base class that X-ray only penetrate it and get to the detector " " loop: 'lo', crystal:'cr' " ,

 ### Example results on the store directory